deloarts/glados-frontend/docs/DEV.md

 3. Check **lint** output: `npm run lint`
 4. Check if app can be built: `npm run build`
 5. Lock **dependencies**: `npm install --package-lock-only`

+## 4 to do

+Using VS Code [Comment Anchors](https://marketplace.visualstudio.com/items?itemName=ExodiusStudios.comment-anchors) to keep track of to-dos.